norzach/portfolio/README.md

 - Proprietary systems inherently are not ones own
 - Good software is fashionable, as in malleable, composable, and extensible

+**Motivation**
+Workforces deserve deep focus to reach creative plateaus to address difficult problems.

 I make scenarios, problems, and processes well understood to make them routine and invisible.

-Workforces deserve deep focus to reach creative plateaus to address difficult problems.

 ```mermaid
 graph TB